Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Correlator matrices and surrogate environment

 where ${F}^{(\alpha)}_i(t)=\text{Tr}_E \left[\hat{F}^{(\alpha)}_i(t) \hat{\rho}_{E}(0) \right]$ and ${C}^{(\alpha)}_{ij}(t+\tau;t)= \text{Tr}_E \left[{\hat{F}}^{(\alpha)}_i(t+\tau){\hat{F}}^{(\alpha)}_j(t) \hat{\rho}_{E}(0) \right]$ with $\alpha=M, S $.
 If these expectation values vanish, we have

-This is the case, for instance, when both reservoirs are initially in vacuum, thermal, or number states.
-In such situations, the influence of the electromagnetic environment on the emitter ensemble is fully characterized by the $N\times N$ correlator matrix $C(t)=[C_{ij}(t)]$.
+This is the case, for instance, when both reservoirs are initially in vacuum, thermal, or undisplaced squeezed states.
+In such situations, the influence of the electromagnetic environment on the emitter ensemble is fully characterized by the $N\times N$ correlator matrix $C(t+\tau;t)=[C_{ij}(t+\tau;t)]$.